MULTI-YEAR FUNDING CYCLE 2018-2019 GRANT APPLICATION

-Only complete, signed and dated applications will be reviewed for funding.
+Only fully completed and submitted applications will be reviewed for funding.

 We look at problems in our community that need solved, the people that need help and the local programs that can meet those needs best.
 If your organization has a program or project that fits in one of our three community impact areas you are eligible to apply.
 Your organization must be a 501 (c) 3 non-profit and active and in good standing with the Kansas Secretary of State.
 Check your organization’s status with the Secretary of State at www.kssos.org.